inmyth/mmm-java/README.md

 - (fixed) v.009 value precision of 18 is greater than maximum iou precision of 16
 - (v.011) test new counter on autobridge
 - tefALREADY needs retrial ?
-- build listener for remaining order after taken and original quantity and rate if it's fully taken
+- (done) build listener for remaining order after taken and original quantity and rate if it's fully taken
+- list all OR in a list
+- rearrange log